-Jacques Jiha was appointed commissioner of the New York City Department of Finance by Mayor Bill de Blasio on April 8, 2014.
-In this role, Commissioner Jiha is responsible for leading an agency that collects more than $40 billion annually in revenue for the city and assesses over 1.1 million properties with a total combined value of $1.3 trillion.
+Sherif Soliman was appointed commissioner of the New York City Department of Finance by Mayor Bill de Blasio on December 30, 2020, following a career of more than two decades in public service.
+Commissioner Soliman is responsible for leading an agency that collects more than $40 billion annually in revenue for the city and assesses over 1.1 million properties with a total combined value of $1.3 trillion.

 Before joining the Department of Finance, Commissioner Soliman served as chief of staff for the Office of the Deputy Mayor for Operations, where he oversaw the functions of over 20 agencies and offices, including DOF.
 Mr. Soliman played a key leadership role in the City's response to the COVID-19 pandemic, overseeing the development and management of the Open Streets and Open Restaurant programs, advising on workforce policies including the transition to work-from-home, and leading negotiations on state legislation to provide death benefits to the survivors of City employees who have died of COVID-19.
 He also coordinated the implementation of several COVID-19 initiatives at DOF, including hardship programs for property owners and vehicle owners impacted by COVID-19, and social distancing and travel quarantine enforcement by the Sheriff’s Office.